Skip Navigation

-What is there to do in Breckenridge in July?
+Things to do in Breckenridge in July

 The summer season starts with a bang right around the 4th of July holiday weekend in Breckenridge.
 The warm weather is back, patio and wildflower season is in full swing, and the trails are snow-free and ready for hiking and biking (but double-check before you go).
-With great weather that never gets too hot, summer activities abound and amazing festivals throughout the month, July in Breckenridge is a hard one to top.
+With great weather that never gets too hot, summer activities abound, and amazing festivals throughout the month.
+July in Breckenridge is a hard one to top.

 People sitting on a rock in the river at Breckenridge